Air Conditioners For Condos

 2. Portable Units

-These units are most often utilized in apartment buildings as well as converted homes without ducting systems, in which the primary method of cooling is central AC unit.
-By installing a portable AC unit in one or more of your rooms, you will be able to reduce the load on your central system, and save money and energy.
+These units are usually utilized in apartment buildings as well as converted homes that do not have ducting systems, in which the principal cooling method is a central AC unit.
+By installing an AC unit portable in one or more rooms, you can lessen the load on the central system and save money and electricity.

 4. Ductless Systems